Comm. 8 March

 Term Three – Getting your story right.

 Welcome to the wonderful world of rewriting – let the real work begin!

-The Limits of Memory: Reconstructing events and conversations from long, long ago.
+- The Limits of Memory: Reconstructing events and conversations from long, long ago.

-Action, Summary, Reflection: The building blocks of writing.
+- Action, Summary, Reflection: The building blocks of writing.

-…and the third and the fourth and the fifth…
+- The second draft…and the third and the fourth and the fifth…